deepkit/deepkit-website2/src/pages/documentation/runtime-types/bytecode.md

 ## Virtual Machine

 A virtual machine (in `@deepkit/type` the class Processor) at runtime is responsible for decoding and executing the encoded bytecode.
 It always returns a type object as described in the [Reflection API](./reflection.md).

+More information can be found in [TypeScript Bytecode Interpreter / Runtime Types #47658](https://github.com/microsoft/TypeScript/issues/47658)